ZhuofanYU/RIW_CentraleSup-lec/README.md

   nb: number of output files of a query, by default 100000.
   threshold: threshold of the score.
 Only files with scores below the threshold will be output. threshold=0 is a particular case which we define it as no threshold. by default threshold=0

+***evaluate_num(id,nb)***
+**Description**:
+evaluate the precision and rappel with respect to a given develop query.
+**Parameters**:
+  id: id number of the develop query.
+Integer number among 0 - 8 where id=0 means evaluating all 8 develop queries.
+By default 0
+  nb: number of maximal output files of a query, by default 100.

  ***plotPrecisionRappel(id)***
 **Description**:
 plot the precision-rappel curve of a given develop query.